RCA receiving tube manual, 1964 edition

 These tubes were used for audio amplification, according to the spec sheet, the plate could dissipate 275 watts.
 Filament voltages is 14 volts at 6.2 amps, the plate voltage was 3,000 volts, maximum.
 It is a tetrode.
 The RF counterpart to this tube is the WE 308A.

 From what I am to understand, these have not been made since 1960 or so.
-I also understand there there is quite a cult following for this tube amongst Asian audiophiles.
+I also understand there is quite a cult following for this tube amongst Asian audiophiles.
 There are several examples of extremely low distortion class A and AB amplifiers using this tube type.
-Some prices on Ebay are in the $1,500 to $2,000 per tube range.
+Some prices on eBay are in the $1,500 to $2,000 per tube range.
 Unfortunately, I don’t think this one works anymore as there is a loose screw and little bits of what looks like control grid wire in the bottom of it.
 It does light up with 12 volts on the filament, however.